What It's Like To Clean Hospitals In The Coronavirus Pandemic

 What It’s Like To Clean Hospitals In The Coronavirus Pandemic

-Ezzie Dominguez says she’s terrified because she’s immunocompromised, but needs to make money for her family.
+Ezzie Dominguez is a night cleaner in Denver.
+She’s terrified, but needs to make money for her family.

 Care workers are the invisible workers on the frontlines of the coronavirus crisis.
 They are cleaners, nannies, and caregivers.
 Their work is critical and yet they are unseen, underpaid, and undervalued.
-Through our partnership with the National Domestic Workers Alliance, the nation’s leading organization for the respect and dignity of domestic workers, we are looking at life in the coronavirus pandemic for real domestic workers today.
+Through Caring Through Coronavirus — our partnership with the National Domestic Workers Alliance, the nation’s leading organization for the respect and dignity of domestic workers — we are looking at life in the coronavirus pandemic for real domestic workers today.
 Ai-jen Poo, the director of the Alliance, will be interviewing the workers.

 Name: Ezzie Dominguez